fission/blog.fission.io/content/posts/fission_pod_specs.md

 There are features which enable a specific new functionality and then there are features which enable a whole new class of functionality in a product.
 I am excited to share that PodSpec is now available in Fission.
 Fission functions can be extended to do many things with PodSpec - such as tolerations, volumes, security context, and more.

 Previously, Fission had support for "container specs" - which allowed you to add environment variables, etc. to functions.
 With PodSpec - a whole spectrum of new possibilities are now unlocked.
-While “container spec” still exists for backward compatibility, we recommend using PodSpec for extending your Fission functions moving forward.
+While "container spec" still exists for backward compatibility, we recommend using PodSpec for extending your Fission functions moving forward.
 In this tutorial we will walk through various use cases and working examples with PodSpec.

 ## What is PodSpec